th2-net/th2-common-j/README.md

 The `CommonFactory` reads a grpc's router configuration from the `grpc.json` file.
 * services - grpc services configurations
 * server - grpc server configuration
-* client - grpc client configuration
 * keepAliveInterval - number of seconds before each keep alive message.
 * endpoint - grpc endpoint configuration
     * maxMessageSize - this option enables endpoint message filtering based on message size (message with size larger than option value will be skipped).
 By default, it has a value of `4 MB`.
 The unit of measurement of the value is number of bytes.